 Voters who have self-identified as disabled may request an electronic ballot by calling 727-464-8683, or emailing us at [email protected] with a name, date of birth, address and a FL DL/ID number or Social Security number.

 Once your ballot is ready, a weblink and instructions on how to access the ballot, as well as instructions on how to return your voted ballot will be emailed to you.

 Although you are able to print and assemble a return certificate envelope completely independently, the Supervisor of Elections office will be mailing you a regular Vote-by-Mail packet that contains a backup paper ballot, in case you are unable to print your electronic ballot.
 The Supervisor pays for return postage of your certificate envelope for your mailing convenience.

 Sample ballots for all countywide elections are printed in Braille for blind or visually impaired voters to examine before they vote.
 These are available in all elections offices, the Lighthouse of Pinellas at Watson Center, the Pinellas Talking Book Library, the Pinellas Council for the Blind, and the National Federation for the Blind local chapter.

-Blind or visually impaired voters may vote on the AutoMARK, a ballot-marking device available at every polling place, which features audio headsets, Braille keypads, large type and reverse type options.
+Blind or visually impaired voters may vote on the an ADA accessible ballot-marking device available at every polling place.
+The devices features audio headsets, Braille keypads, large type and reverse type options.

 Braille Voter Registration Applications are available for use in any Supervisor of Elections Office.
 These are also being distributed to the Lighthouse of Pinellas at Watson Center, the Pinellas Talking Book Library, the Pinellas Council for the Blind, and the National Federation for the Blind local chapter.
 A large-print Voter Registration Application is also available as a downloadable file here (application also available in Spanish ) and in each Elections Office.